smseerat/MCW-Hybrid-identity/Hands-on lab/Before the hands-on lab - Hybrid Identity.md

 2. Within the Remote Desktop session to **DC1**, start Internet Explorer and navigate to the TechNet Script Center page titled **Create Users/Group for Active Directory Demo/Test Environment** at <https://gallery.technet.microsoft.com/scriptcenter/Create-UsersGroup-for-9ee1de26>.

-3. On the **Create Users/Group for Active Directory Demo/Test Environment** page, click the **CreateDemoUsers.ps1** link, accept the licensing terms, and save the corresponding script to the local file system.
+3. On the **Create Users/Group for Active Directory Demo/Test Environment** page, select the **CreateDemoUsers.ps1** link, accept the licensing terms, and save the corresponding script to the local file system.

-4. On the **Create Users/Group for Active Directory Demo/Test Environment** page, click the **CreateDemoUsers.csv** link (directly above the PowerShell code section) and save the corresponding csv file to the same location as the **CreateDemoUsers.ps1** file.
+4. On the **Create Users/Group for Active Directory Demo/Test Environment** page, select the **CreateDemoUsers.csv** link (directly above the PowerShell code section) and save the corresponding csv file to the same location as the **CreateDemoUsers.ps1** file.

-5. Within the Remote Desktop session to **DC1**, start File Explorer, navigate to the folder where you downloaded both files, right-click on the file **CreateDemoUsers.ps1**, click **Properties**, in the **CreateDemoUsers.ps1 Properties** dialog box, check the **Unblock** checkbox and click **OK.
+5. Within the Remote Desktop session to **DC1**, start File Explorer, navigate to the folder where you downloaded both files, right-click on the file **CreateDemoUsers.ps1**, select **Properties**, in the **CreateDemoUsers.ps1 Properties** dialog box, check the **Unblock** checkbox and select **OK.

-6. Within the File Explorer window, right-click on the file **CreateDemoUsers.ps1** again and click **Edit**.
+6. Within the File Explorer window, right-click on the file **CreateDemoUsers.ps1** again and select **Edit**.

 7. In the **Administrator: Windows PowerShell ISE** window, change line **148** from: